What to Expect Before Donating Blood

 10. Why Preparation Matters

 When you show up prepared, you feel better, and your donation does more good.
-Here’s what you get out of it:

-- Less chance of feeling dizzy or weak.
+- Less chance of feeling dizzy or weak

-- You bounce back faster.
+- You bounce back faster

 The whole thing just feels easier and less stressful.